Dana-Ferguson/time_machine/README.md

 ![selection_118](https://user-images.githubusercontent.com/7284858/41519378-c058d6a0-7295-11e8-845d-6782f1e7cbbe.png)

-A lot of functionality works at this time, but the public API is starting to stabilize.
+Most functionality works at this time; All unit tests pass on DartVM and DartWeb.
+The public API is stabilizing.
 TZDB QoL changes are in progress.
 This is a preview release.
 Documentation was also ported, but some things changed for Dart and the documentation will have minor inaccuracies in some places (and we need an additional formatting pass).

 Don't use any functions annotated with `@internal`.
 As of v0.3 you should not find any, but if you do, let me know.

 Todo:
- - [x] Port over major classes
+ - [x] Port NodaTime
- - [x] Port over corresponding unit tests
+ - [x] Unit tests passing in DartVM
  - [ ] Dartification of the API
    - [X] First pass style updates
    - [X] Second pass ergonomics updates